rvernica/SciDB-Py/doc/query.rst

            [ 0.,  0., -1.,  2., -1.],
            [ 0.,  0.,  0., -1.,  2.]])

-The query builds a sparse tridiagonal array with 2 on the diagonal and -1 on the sub- and super-diagonals.
+The query builds a tridiagonal array with 2 on the diagonal and -1 on the sub- and super-diagonals.
 This shows how the query-formatting syntax provided by the scidbpy package can be used to generate extremely powerful AFL queries.